})();

 Outcome: The family delayed departure until 10:30 AM, enjoyed breakfast at a local diner, and arrived in Boston refreshed and safe.
 Their flexible schedule allowed them to still enjoy their planned activities, and the children were happier having avoided a stressful drive.

-Lesson: Flexibility with departure times during early fall can significantly improve both Boston traffic weather navigation and family safety outcomes, turning potential disasters into minor inconveniences.
+Lesson: Making the right decision to stop when visibility is dangerous—and waiting for conditions to improve—is always the safest choice.
+Flexibility with departure times during early fall can significantly improve both Boston traffic weather navigation and family safety outcomes, turning potential disasters into minor inconveniences.
+This family's decision to pull over immediately when encountering fog is exactly what all drivers should do.

 How do different route options compare for weather conditions?